How Fatty Foods Affect Acne

 Increased production of skin oil, which is made of different types of fat, contributes to acne.
 Since skin oil is made of fats, and some foods contain fats, researchers wonder if fatty and oily foods are linked to acne.

 Current research on the relationship between fatty foods and acne is limited.
 Further confounding the topic is the presence of both good and bad fats in foods.
-It could be possible that good fats like omega-3s could be beneficial for acne, while bad fats like saturated fats could prove detrimental.
+Good fats like omega-3s could be beneficial for acne, while bad fats like saturated fats could prove detrimental.

-Furthermore, since fatty food contains more calories, if fatty food does in fact lead to more acne, it could be the calorie content in fatty food, and not the fat itself in the food, that would lead to more acne symptoms.
+Furthermore, since fatty food contains more calories, it could be the calorie content in fatty food, and not the fat itself in the food, that would lead to an increase in acne symptoms.

 Fat is an important part of the diet and is necessary for the body to function properly.
 But can the wrong types of fat, or too much fat, lead to acne?
 First let's look at the types of fat and how they differ.